SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases.md

 # Overall Considerations
 ## Gift Transactions
 * A Gift Transaction status can be changed, but some restrictions depend on the current status.
-For example, a Paid Gift Transaction can only be updated to 'Failed' or 'Fully Refunded'.
+For example, a Paid Gift Transaction can only be updated to 'Paid', 'Failed' or 'Fully Refunded'.
 [Review the documentation](https://help.salesforce.com/s/articleView?id=sfdo.npc_fr_gift_transactions.htm&type=5) for a complete list of allowed status updates.

 ## Gift Commitments
 * When using Gift Entry to indicate that a Gift Transaction was paid against an existing Gift Commitment with a Gift Commitment Schedule, note that only one payment can be recorded per Gift Transaction.